-I have been the Society’s Education Officer since May 2015 and combine my part-time position at the SAG with studies for the University of New England’s Graduate Diploma in Local, Family and Applied History.
+I have been the Society’s part-time Education Officer since May 2015 and from 1 May 2018 also became the Society's part-time Archives Officer.
+Both roles are combined with studies for the University of New England’s Graduate Diploma in Local, Family and Applied History.
 I’ve worked with the NSW government as a policy officer and town planner, but began my career as an archaeologist.
 I started researching my family history when my sister’s Google search suggested that the family was descended from a marine on the Second Fleet.

 I began researching my family history in 1997 while I was completing my BA in Education and my Graduate Diploma Applied Science Library and Information Management.
 When the position of Librarian at SAG came up in 2004 I jumped at the chance to combine my two great interests.
 The last ten years have been interesting, challenging and changing - always changing.
 We changed location, we changed Library Management Systems, Cataloguing Standards changed, the way we do our research and the way we access the records has changed and continues to do so.
 So there's always a new challenge.

 I started tracing my family history when I was 11, and joined the Society in 1979, quickly becoming a volunteer library assistant, index card typist and cemetery transcriber.
 I'd taken a year off work to do research for my Diploma in Family Historical Studies when in November 1984 I was asked if I'd like some casual employment processing membership renewals and opening mail at the SAG.
 Within a few days I’d been offered a full-time job and I'm still here.
 I became Executive Officer in January 1988 and am involved in most facets of the Society's operations; from day to day management to media work, education, and our Diploma & Certificate courses.
 I was once told you should find out what it is you love to do and then find someone to pay you to do it.
 I did!